carpentries/instructor-training/episodes/18-management.md

 > help instructors in more detail.
 >
 > Helpers are sometimes people training to become teachers (i.e.,
-> they're Teacher B in the teach and assist model), but they can also
+> they are Teacher B in the teach and assist model), but they can also
 > be advanced learners who already know the material well, previous
 > workshop participants, or members of the host institution's technical
 > support staff.